-- Please be aware that some clinical sites mandate the COVID-19 vaccination in accordance with CMS guidelines. - Submit a completed application; - Be at least 18 years of age; - Submit official high school/high school equivalent transcripts; - Submit official college transcripts, if applicable; - Prospective students seeking admission into the Practical Nursing diploma program will enroll in the Health Care Assistant Health Care Technician option. - Beginning Spring 2015, all students must successfully pass the TEAS with a benchmark score of at least 55% to be eligible for admission; - Students applying for admission into the PN program must possess a minimum 3.0 GPA. - Satisfy Placement Testing 642 requirements.
+- Please be aware that some clinical sites mandate the COVID-19 vaccination in accordance with CMS guidelines. - Submit a completed application; - Be at least 18 years of age; - Submit official high school/high school equivalent transcripts; - Submit official college transcripts, if applicable;

+- Prospective students seeking admission into the Practical Nursing diploma program will enroll in the Health Care Assistant Health Care Technician option. - Beginning Spring 2015, all students must successfully pass the TEAS with a benchmark score of at least 55% to be eligible for admission; - Students applying for admission into the PN program must possess a minimum 3.0 GPA. - Satisfy Placement Testing 636 requirements. - Click here to download the Nursing Application 683.